NafieAlhilaly/arduino-mini-projects/RunnerGame/README.md

-## Runner
+## Brief

+--

-A simple runner game made with Arduino, for learning purposes.
+A simple runner game made with Arduino, joystick used to control the character position on the LCD screen 16 x 2.

+--

 ## Components
 - Arduino UNO